 Terminated members, when identified, are put into a suspended status until the status change can be verified.
 Terminated members can continue to appear on the payroll feeds for up to 18 months, appearing with \$0 earnings.
 However, \$0 earnings on the payroll feed can also identify part-time members and employees on leave without pay, so it cannot be relied upon to show that a member's employment has terminated.
+To properly discern terminations, it is necessary to obtain Leave Status codes and to a lesser extent, Reason codes.

 Membership remains active for five years after employment has ceased, due to the fact that interest crediting continues for five years after termination.
 Non-vested members receive account balance statements for five years after employment ceases.
-When a "cease code" appears on the payroll data, the employee's termination can be verified.
+When a Leave Status or Reason code appears on the payroll data, the employee's termination can be verified.
 BERS reaches out to non-vested members after five years to initiate payment.
 BERS staff would like to be more proactive and reach out earlier to members who are coming up on five years for payment.
+Second Engagement Update - This initiative is still on BERS' to-do list.
+With resources dedicated to the implementation of CPMS, there was not sufficient staffing to undertake this project at this time.
+With the recent addition of a Data Analytics Department, BERS will be better able to source and analyze data regarding these members.
+BERS has identified the population of terminated nonvested members who have been terminated for five or more years.
+The Operations and Outreach departments are currently working together to follow up with this group.

 Deceased members are identified through a Social Security death match.
 LexisNexis is also used to provide death notifications.
 In certain situations, such as checks going uncashed for several months, the retiree is contacted and asked to provide proof of life.
+BERS also relies on information from family members, payroll information, affidavits, etc. to identify deceased members.